-Leveraging digital properties to bring live activations to people that maybe can’t (but would love to) attend them live is a great way to extend their reach.
+Leveraging digital properties and marketing tools to bring live activations to people that maybe can’t (but would love to) attend them live is a great way to extend their reach.

 “What does a virtual tour look like?
 What are you interested in?
 How can we engage in the cultural conversation you’re having?
 How can we be a part of your every day?” said Harrison.

 The content you make for students and amplify with social media platforms like Snapchat can create opportunities for engagement in real time—which means more opportunities for them to discover more about what you have to offer.